Git-Leon/jfoot-api/README.md

 # Greenfoot Maven Demo

-This is a simple Game showcasing Greenfoot development using Maven only.

 To get more information on the process of developing without using the Greenfoot IDE, please read [this blogpost](https://blog.lerk.io/making-games-with-greenfoot-without-greenfoot/).